carpentries-lab/deep-learning-intro/_extras/design.md

 - examine the results of a partners network
 - critique the results of a partners network

-### Re-use existing network architectures with and without pre-trained weights
+### (lesson 7) Re-use existing network architectures with and without pre-trained weights

 Re-use of architectures is common in deep learning.
 Especially when using pre-trained weights (transfer-learning) it can also be very powerful.